Snoopy976/kutt/Infrastructure.md

 - **AWS ECR** - as Docker registry for our team/application
 - **AWS Route53** - we use this service as DNS registry for our kutt-sandbox.com domain
 - **AWS IAM** - we need to deploy few IAM roles to allow k8s controllers communicate with our AWS account(to create new resources, modify or remove existing ones)
-- **AWS WAF** - is used in combination with AWS ALB to protect our application from most common vulnerabilities
 - **AWS ACM** - keeps TLS certificate for our application.
 Along with the certificate for root domain, we create wildcard one that can be used for any subdomain behind the root domain

 ## Kubernetes